This Cuban Black Beans Recipe is a step by step guide to authentic traditional Cuban black beans.

 When my grandmother Alita Lily taught me to make these beans I asked her how much oil to use, she said, “You add as much oil as the beans can hold!”Ani

-There are many different variations of black beans.
+As we mentioned there are many different variations of black beans.
 Cuba is a small island, but it is made up of many different regions.
 Each region had its own way of preparing food.
 This is Ani’s family’s version of Cuban Black Beans Recipe.

-It Starts with Soaking the Beans
+If Using Fresh Beans, It Starts with Soaking the Beans

 The main reason people tend to avoid using fresh beans, is this step.
 The truth is, soaking does not have to be overwhelming.
 The best way to do it, is to leave them to soak the night before you plan on making beans.
 Then it’s just done and you don’t have to think about it.
 However, maybe you forget, or had the idea to make fresh beans in the morning.
 You’re still ok.
 Let’s walk through it.